-- The turbines would be connected by underground cabling between each turbine which would ultimately connect to a new control building and substation located at the east of the Development Site.
+- 14.18 The turbines would be connected by underground cabling between each turbine, which would ultimately connect to a new control building and substation located at the east of the Development Site.
 The substation compound, measuring 150m x 80m, would comprise an area of hardstanding on which would be sited a single storey control building, a statcom compound and a battery storage installation.
 Welfare facilities would also be provided within the compound.
 The substation would be connected to the Scottish Hydro Electric Transmission plc (SHET) network.
-Figure 4.10a in Volume 3 provides an illustration of a typical control building and compound.
+EIA Figure 4.10a provides an illustration of a typical control building and compound.
 Final details including external finishes would be agreed through a planning condition should consent be granted.
-The envisaged location of the control building and the main site compound are shown in Figure 4.1 in Volume 3. - Two secondary substations, measuring $80 \text{m} \times 80 \text{m}$ would also be constructed to enable the electricity generated onsite to be stepped up in order to reduce onsite transmission losses.
-These would comprise three buildings (control building $22 \text{m} \times 6.1 \text{m}$, statcom building $20 \text{m} \times 18 \text{m} \times 6.6 \text{m}$ and transformer $35 \text{m} \times 25 \text{m} \times 6.6 \text{m}$).
-These substations are illustrated on Figure 4.10b in Volume 3. - A battery storage facility able to both import and export power to the SHET network is proposed, with an anticipated capacity of approximately 50 MW 1⁄2 hour.
+The envisaged location of the control building and the main site compound are shown in AI Figure 4.1. - A battery storage facility able to both import and export power to the SHET network is proposed, with an anticipated capacity of approximately 50 MW 1⁄2 hour.
 The battery storage facility would provide back-up power to National Grid for the benefit of providing stability to the electricity supply network and the integration of more renewable energy generation.
-Further detail on this is set out in Section 4.5.47 of the EIA Report. - The Proposed Development substation would be connected to the electricity transmission network via overhead or underground electricity transmission cables.
+Further detail on this is set out in Section 4.5.47 of AI Chapter 4. - 1.4.20 The Proposed Development substation would be connected to the electricity transmission network via overhead or underground electricity transmission cables.
 The grid connection is subject to a separate consenting regime and would be the responsibility of the electricity transmission network operator, SHET.
-Information on the route of the grid connection is set out Figure 4.13 in Volume 3.
+Information on the route of the grid connection is set out EIA Figure 4.13.

-1.5 Structure of Planning Statement
+1.5 Structure of Revised Planning Statement

-- 1.5.1 The remainder of this Planning Statement is structured as follows: - Chapter 2 summarises the statutory framework applicable to the Proposed Development; - Chapter 3 sets out the renewable energy policy framework and an assessment of the consistency of the Proposed Development; - Chapter 4 addresses the relevant national planning policies and guidance and an assessment of the consistency of the Proposed Development; - Chapter 5 provides an assessment of the Proposed Development against relevant Development Plan policies and Supplementary Guidance; - Chapter 6 summarises the benefits of the Proposed Development; and - Chapter 7 provides a conclusion on the acceptability of the Proposed Development. - Appendix 1 provides Figures, - Appendix 2 provides a comparison in landscape and visual terms with the Consented Development; and
+- 1.5.1 The remainder of this revised Planning Statement is structured as follows: - Chapter 2 summarises the statutory framework applicable to the Proposed Development; - Chapter 3 sets out the renewable energy policy framework and an assessment of the consistency of the Proposed Development; - Chapter 4 addresses the relevant national planning policies and guidance and an assessment of the consistency of the Proposed Development; - Chapter 5 provides an assessment of the Proposed Development against relevant Development Plan policies and Supplementary Guidance; - Chapter 6 summarises the benefits of the Proposed Development; and - Chapter 7 provides a conclusion on the acceptability of the Proposed Development. - Appendix 1 provides Figures;